 And while pancreatitis can occur in any breed, Theresa Entriken, DVM, a veterinary consultant based in Leawood, Kan., says miniature schnauzers may be more prone to the disease than other breeds because of a hereditary condition that leads to high blood triglyceride concentrations.

-What Are the Symptoms of Pancreatitis in Dogs?
+Signs and Symptoms of Pancreatitis in Dogs

 Dogs with mild pancreatitis may not have any clinical signs, but some dogs become very sick.
 Common clinical signs in dogs with severe pancreatitis include: